3 July 2026

 console.log(bigRedHouse.isBig); // logs "true"

-We can simulate this by defining and applying another typer of selector, a CSS class.
-(To avoid ambiguity, I always refer to the selector as a “CSS class”.)
+Some CSS preprocessors have a similar concept of extension.
+That isn’t a feature of plain, uncompiled CSS, so we find another way: we simulate it by defining and applying another type of selector, a CSS class.
+(To avoid ambiguity, I always refer to this kind of selector as a “CSS class”.)

-Placing two selectors together (with no space between) creates a new selector.
-Both selectors much match an element to be applied.
+Placing two selectors together, with no space between them, creates a new selector.
+Both selectors must match an element for it to apply:

 section {